Jayy2023/curriculum/javascript/iterations/101/notes.md

 ### Terms

 **`break`**
-Exits the loop programatically.
-Used only with imperative statements.
+Exits the loop programmatically.Used only with imperative statements.
 ```javascript

 ```